We use cookies to enhance your experience. By continuing to visit this site, you agree to our use of cookies. Policies & Disclosures

 Federal Supplemental Education Opportunity Grant (SEOG)

-This grant is available to students who demonstrate extreme financial need and is used to augment aid from other assistance programs.
+This grant is available to students who demonstrate extreme financial need and is used to supplement aid from other assistance programs.
 Funding received from this program does not need to be repaid.
 Aid is distributed quarterly.

-Parent PLUS Loan
+Federal Direct PLUS Loan

 Federal Work-Study Program (FWSP)